TALENT DEVELOPMENT TRAINER

-Duration: 6 months (fellowship may be extended for an additional 6 months of mutually agreed upon and contingent on the availability of funds)
+Duration: 7 months (with possibility of extension contingent on the availability of funds)

 Technology is changing the way the world responds to crisis - and Re:Coded is at the center of it all.
 We are a fast-growing humanitarian innovation startup equipping refugees and vulnerable youth in conflict affected areas with fundamental coding skills and professional experience that together create access to careers in technology.